Geri McGee: Death

 McGee died on November 9, 1982, in Los Angeles, aged 46.
 She was found heavily drugged in the lobby of the Beverly Sunset Hotel on Sunset Boulevard on November 6, and died three days later.
 Her sister stated she believed McGee had been murdered by the mob who had tried to kill Frank Rosenthal just weeks earlier because perhaps she "knew too much" about the Las Vegas underworld.

 The Los Angeles coroner ruled McGee's cause of death was an accidental overdose.
 The coroner found a lethal combination of cocaine, valium, and whiskey in her system.
 She was interred at Mount Sinai Memorial Park, a Jewish cemetery.

 Casino

-Nicholas Pileggi began working on the script for Casino, based on the Rosenthal family, with Martin Scorsese around 1990.
-Filming began in the fall of 1994, and the film was released a year later, in November 1995.
-Sharon Stone was cast to portray Ginger McKenna, a character based on Geri McGee and was nominated for the Academy Award for Best Lead Actress for her performance.
+The screenplay for Casino was written by Nicholas Pileggi and Scorsese, based on Pileggi's biography about McGee and Rosenthal titled Casino: Love and Honor in Las Vegas.
+Sharon Stone portrayed McGee in the film, with the character's name changed to "Ginger McKenna", and Stone was nominated for the Academy Award for Best Actress for her performance.

 The script made many changes to McGee's story.
 In the film, the Rosenthals only have one daughter, Amy, and in real life, McGee had three children.
 The script changed the couple's names from Geri McGee and Frank "Lefty" Rosenthal to Ginger McKenna (played by Sharon Stone) and Sam "Ace" Rothstein (played by Robert De Niro), and Lenny Marmor to Lester Diamond (played by James Woods).